rapidsai/docs/resources/telemetry.md

 ```
 {% endraw %}

-* Add `telemetry-setup` as a `needs` entry for all jobs at the top of the tree.
-The purpose is to communicate telemetry variables that any job may use - even the checks.yaml job. `needs` that generally catch the required jobs are:
+* Add `telemetry-setup` as a `needs:` entry for all jobs at the top of the tree.
+The purpose is to communicate telemetry variables that any job may use - even the `checks.yaml` job. `needs:` that generally catch the required jobs are:

   * checks
   * changed-files